India-Pakistan leadership determined to continue dialogue process: Abdul Basit

 0

 On Friday evening, New Delhi: Pakistan High Commissioner Abdul Basit said the leadership of India and Pakistan is “determined” to pursue the peace process.
-However, Islamabad still awaits New Delhi`s response on the resumption of Foreign Secretary-level talks.
+However, Islamabad still awaits New Delhi’s response on resuming Foreign Secretary-level talks.

 “There is a need to work together to carry forward the peace process so that the South Asian region is rid of terrorism, hunger, and poverty,” he said.

-Basit`s statement on Friday comes after he stated that the “peace process is suspended,” which was contradicted by the Pakistan foreign ministry on the same day.
+Basit’s statement on Friday comes after he stated that the “peace process is suspended,” which the Pakistan foreign ministry contradicted on the same day.

 On Friday, the Indian Ministry of External Affairs spokesperson Vikas Swarup said at a briefing that “talks with Pakistan are not suspended.”